IS IT ART – PROJECTS THAT ARE ART, COULD BE ART AND ARE NOT YET DEFINED

 AS ART

-Fundraising project, with line handed over to Anthony Burrill and then Jimmy Turrell who created this limited edition screenprint, via Jealous Gallery, for the Red Cross’ efforts in the aftermath of the Syria and Turkey earthquake.
+Fundraising project, with text handed over to Anthony Burrill and then Jimmy Turrell who created this limited edition screenprint, via Jealous Gallery, for the Red Cross’ efforts in the aftermath of the Syria and Turkey earthquake.
 Sold out in hours, thankfully.

 Is it Art?
 Well it was in an art gallery so, yeah, stop asking.
 Let’s not mention that it was in our own art gallery, KK Outlet.
 On behalf of TFL, no less.
 The Twitter Machine (now it’d be called the X Machine) took the temperature of London via #dearlondon.
 Twitter users were invited to upload their thoughts on the capital city which were then fed into and printed out by the Roundel shaped Machine, created with creative technologist, Florian Dussopt, and a bunch of stamp printers.
 Did it work?
 It didn’t not work.
-This was an experiment as part of the Language of London campaign, in celebration of Tfl”s iconic Johnston Font.
+This was an experiment as part of the Language of London campaign, in celebration of Tfl’s iconic Johnston Font.

 A single poster, open for interpretation by graffiti artists invited to add their ‘king message just before the King’s Coronation.